-Figure 4-2 Representative wireless use cases and their features of wireless communication

-Figure 4-3 shows the permissible delay for representative wireless use cases in each category.
-There are wireless use cases, such as robot control and urgent announcements, for which the urgency and accuracy of timing of arrival of information requires latency of less than one millisecond.
-On the other hand, particularly in the categories of quality (inline inspection, etc.) and management (preventive maintenance, etc.), there are many wireless use cases that tolerate latencies larger than ten milliseconds.
+Figure 10 shows the permissible delay for representative wireless applications.
+There are wireless applications, such as robot control and urgent announcements, for which the urgency and accuracy of information arrival timing requires less than one millisecond latency.
+On the other hand, particularly in the categories of quality (inline inspection, etc.) and management (preventive maintenance, etc.), there are many wireless applications that tolerate latencies larger than hundred milliseconds.